zeroxthreef/stsml/README.md

 `task-create script_file ...`<br>
 Create a task thread for asynchronus things.
 Can run forever if necessary. **Note that these do not share globals with the rest of the system** and all arguments passed are recursively copied.

+`stop`<br>
+Stop listening for new connections and stop the server process cleanly.

 ## Server Usage
 `-help`<br>